axeins/docs/docs/1-accounting-api/1-accounts.md

 ]
 ```

-Here is a full example using `curl`:
+Here is a full example of a request using `curl`:

 ```bash
 curl \